 WORKING PAPERS (available upon request)

-• Cognitive Processes Linking Neighborhood Contexts to Individual Violence Involvement (with Kathryn Edin, Jens Ludwig, Sendhil Mullainathan, and Timothy Nelson)
+Social Cognition and Neighborhood Violence (with Kathryn Edin, Jens Ludwig, Sendhil Mullainathan, and Timothy Nelson)

 DATASETS